-What are the most common reasons that the committee does not approve curriculum changes?
+What are the most common reasons that the committee rolls back a proposal for revisions and resubmission?

 - Incomplete information, especially missing or incomplete descriptions of why the change is being requested, missing context for the change (i.e., how the change affects a program requirement), and missing approval from department chairs or other necessary signatories.

-- Insufficient articulation of course information: purposes, structure, conceptual framework, grading policy, major assignments, readings, and/or resources.
+- More explanation is needed regarding the purpose, structure, conceptual framework, grading policy, major assignments, readings, and/or resources.

 - Missing, outdated, or incomplete syllabus (see syllabus guidelines)